 - a.
 All vaults used for IHSA Boys gymnastics will have adjusted values to reflect the 10.0 maximum score.
 See the Optional Vault Values Chart. - b.
-Yurchenko style vaults will have similar value to regular entry vaults as follows - 1.
-Vaults with rearward entry to the table will have a start value similar to Tsukahara vaults. - Vaults with 1⁄2 turn and forward entry to the table will have a start value similar to handspring vaults. - 3.
+The gymnast shall perform only one vault. - c.
+If the gymnast balks on his first attempt, a second attempt will be allowed with a 1.0 deduction taken from his vault value.
+No other rule violations will permit a second vault.
+No third attempt will be allowed. - d.
+Assistance by a spotter in the completion of an element is a 1.0 deduction and non-recognition.
+Since vault is just one skill, the whole vault becomes unrecognizable.
+Thus, the vault score would be recorded as 1.0. - e.
+Yurchenko style vaults will have similar value to regular entry vaults as follows - Vaults with rearward entry to the table will have a start value similar to Tsukahara vaults - 2.
+Vaults with $\frac{1}{2}$ turn and forward entry to the table will have a start value similar to handspring vaults. - 3.
 The start value for Yurchenko vaults will be determined by the guidelines for the number of rotations and twists. - 4.
-Yurchenko vaults for Level 9 are identified in IX-2-II-E-iv-b on p.
-39. - 5.
+Yurchenko vaults for Level 9 are identified in IX.2.II.F.4.a on pg.
+37. - 5.
 All Yurchenko vaults must be performed with a safety collar around the board or the vault shall receive a zero.
 It is the responsibility of the vaulter's school to provide the safety collar.